Robert A. Molloy: Judicial service

-On July 27, 2013, Governor John de Jongh Jr. announced Molloy as a nominee for the St. Croix District of the United States Virgin Islands Superior Court.
+On July 27, 2013, Virgin Islands Governor John de Jongh Jr. announced Molloy as a nominee for the St. Croix District of the United States Virgin Islands Superior Court.
 From 2013 to 2020, he served as a Judge of the United States Virgin Islands Superior Court.

 Federal judicial service

 On May 29, 2019, President Trump announced his intent to nominate Molloy to serve as a judge of the District Court of the Virgin Islands.
 On June 12, 2019, his nomination was sent to the Senate.
 President Trump nominated Molloy to the seat occupied by Judge Curtis V. Gomez, whose term of appointment—ten years and until his successor is "chosen and qualified"—was set to expire.
 His nomination was supported by Delegate Stacey Plaskett.
 On June 26, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On July 18, 2019, his nomination was reported out of committee by a voice vote.
-On February 24, 2020, the Senate invoked cloture on his nomination by a 88–1 vote.
+On February 24, 2020, the United States Senate invoked cloture on his nomination by a 88–1 vote.
 On February 25, 2020, his nomination was confirmed by a 97–0 vote.
 He assumed office on April 27, 2020.
 He became Chief Judge on April 27, 2021.